iotaledger/iota-wiki/content/tutorials/single-page-tutorials/create-nft-with-wallet-lib.md

 # Create a NFT with wallet library and IPFS

-- Upload NFT image file to IPFS
-- Create NFT on Shimmer testnet
-This tutorial assumes you have walked through the tutorial "Setup testnet address and receive funds from faucet", which creates a Stronghold account and an address with funds on it (Add link!!!)
+In this tutorial you will upload your desired image to IPFS and create a NFT from the unique IPFS URL on the Shimmer testnet.
+This tutorial will build on the tutorial "Setup testnet address and receive funds from faucet" **(Add link as soon as available!!!)**.
+If you haven't completed it, please do so and afterwards come back here.
+You will use the same folder and development environment as in the mentioned prerequired tutorial, which will allow you to reuse the Stronghold account with funds on it.

 ## Prerequisites